Fine Print - (The RULES)

 Requirements for the Positions and Rules Governing the Election of Nominees for Student Regent (University of Alaska) and Student Commissioner (Alaska Commission on Postsecondary Education)

-Alaska law stipulates that each campus will select two nominees for student regent and student commissioner through an election held under rules established by the Governor.
+Alaska law stipulates that each campus will select two nominees for student regent and student commissioner through an election held under rules established by the governor.
 The following are the requirements for the position and rules to carry out the election of nominees.
-The appointment term is June 1, 2013 through May 31, 2015.
+The appointment term is June 1, 2015 through May 31, 2017.

 A student must: